Preposterone/java_day08/README.md

 Turn-in directory |	ex00
 Files to turn-in |	Spring-folder

-Let's implement a loosely-coupled system comprised of a set of components (bins) and compliant with IoC/DI principles.
+Let's implement a loosely-coupled system comprised of a set of components (beans) and compliant with IoC/DI principles.

 Let's assume there is Printer interface designed to display a specific message.